Thanatisia/distro-installscript-arch/README.md

     ```

 ## Wiki
-- Modes
+### Modes
 + DEBUG (Default) : Test install; Allows you to see all the commands that will be executed if you set the MODE to 'RELEASE'; set by default to prevent accidental reinstallation/overwriting
 + RELEASE : Performs the real RELEASE; must use with sudo

-- Environment Variables
+### Environment Variables
 + TARGET_DISK_NAME : This is used in the environment variable to specify the target disk you want to install with

-- Configuration guide
+### Configuration
 + Please refer to the [configuration guide](docs/installer%20configuration.md) for full information with regards to editing the configuration file

 ## FAQs